Silver Price Charts

 Silver Price vs Inflation

-The dynamic between silver and inflation has evolved.
-For the first 175 years of silver price tracking, its value remained relatively constant as it was predominantly controlled by Western Governments as it was the preferred choice for coinage.
-This has changed over the past 50 years as only small quantities of silver are now used in currency, while fiat money supply has increased at a far greater pace than actual economic growth.
-During this period silver hasn’t consistently kept pace with inflation and has witnessed periods of declines, non-movement and spikes.
+This has changed over the past 50 years as only small quantities of silver are now used in currency, while the fiat money supply has increased at a far greater pace than actual economic growth.

 Silver Price vs Copper